3 results for tag: Ezra Taft Benson

 Why You Don’t Need To Be Right All The Time

-The need to be right can at times feel like a drug.
-Our culture often reinforces this need to be right all the time through the media, politics and our education system.
+The need to be right can, at times, feel like a drug.
+Our culture often reinforces this need to be right all the time through the media, politics, and our education system.
 But what if you found out the reasons why you don't need to be right all the time?
 Is knowing the potential consequences of needing to be right all the time enough to create space for letting the rest of the 7 billion people who you share the planet with also be right sometimes?...

 Spiritual Training in Humility: The Janitor Part I